 “You” refers to you and your child (include only if pediatric study)

-“We” refers to (include organizations affiliated with the research, for example, Spectrum Health and Michigan State University)
+“We” refers to (include organizations affiliated with the research, for example, Corewell Health and Michigan State University)

-This form describes the way that Spectrum Health can share your health information with the researchers, research team, sponsor, and people with oversight responsibility for this study.
+This form describes the way that Corewell Health can share your health information with the researchers, research team, sponsor, and people with oversight responsibility for this study.
 The information we are asking to collect, use, and share is called Protected Health Information (PHI).
 PHI is protected by a federal law called the Health Insurance Portability and Accountability Act (HIPAA).
 In general, we cannot use or share your health information for research without your permission.

 Why am I being asked to sign this form?